GerritCodeReview/k8s-gerrit/Documentation/minikube.md

 minikube config set cpus 4
 ```

-To install a full Gerrit master and Gerrit slave setup with reasonable startup
+To install a full Gerrit master and Gerrit replica setup with reasonable startup
 times, Minikube will need about 9.5 GB of RAM and 3-4 CPUs!
 But the more the
 better.